 - There will be further exercises to complete during the afternoon session, each set to build on the theoretical and practical foundations developed during the morning session..

 - This session will be focused on ensuring we have met the brief and have a set of images we are proud to put our names to.

 - At the end of a challenging day, we have a thorough debrief over a drink, bringing all our experiences together in the form of a group discussion and a Q&A session.

 After the workshop

-- You will be invited to join an alumni group on Facebook, allowing you to keep in touch with your colleagues on this and other courses – as well as having access to news, views and trends in street photography generally.
+- You will be invited to join our online Alumni group, allowing you to keep in touch with your colleagues on this and other courses – as well as having access to news, views and trends in street photography generally.

 - Your course leader will provide constructive feedback on your four best images from the course.

 What you will learn

 - Develop a ‘street photographer’s eye’ and learn how to spot a photo opportunity in an every day street scene.

 - Think in terms of ‘themes’ and ‘projects’ to help stimulate your creativity and produce a strong body of work.